dvdsgl/nancy-simple-heroku/README.md

-# A simple C# app the deploys to Heroku in one step
+# A simple C# app that deploys to Heroku in one step

 This repo contains a bare-bones, self-hosting Nancy app prepared for deployment on Heroku.
 All you have to do to get a C# web app deployed on